ELTemi/new-repo-test/README.md

 Lets push some code to github

 I am definitely enjoying coding at this point.
-Hopefully i keep enjoying this
+Hopefully i keep enjoying this.

+It just takes determination to become a developer